 The hike to Delicate Arch is 3.2 miles long round trip and takes about an hour each way as you climb 500 feet in elevation.
 You will be surprised at just how big delicate arch is standing at 46 feet high and 32 feet wide making it the largest free standing arch in the park.

-While summer is the most popular time to visit Arches National Park, it is also the hottest so be prepared.
+Keep in mind that an Arches National Park summer vacation is a popular time to go, but it’s also the hottest so be prepared.
 Make sure if you are planning on hiking that you are carrying plenty of water and also have a hat to block out the sun.
 It was 102 degrees when I was in the park and the sun was scorching.

 Badlands National Park in the Summer